hashicorp/packer/.github/CONTRIBUTING.md

 }
 ```

-If the environment variable **ACC_TEST_PROVISIONERS** is set as `all` or contains the provisioner type the test should run, otherwise the test should skip.
+If the environment variable **ACC_TEST_PROVISIONERS** is set as `all` or contains the provisioner type, then the test should run, otherwise the test should skip.
 In case of running it, you'll need to call the helper function `acc.TestProvisionersAgainstBuilders` passing a pointer to the test struct created above and the test testing pointer.

-The method `TestProvisionersAgainstBuilders` will run the provisioner against all available and compatible builder.
+The method `TestProvisionersAgainstBuilders` will run the provisioner against all available and compatible builders.
 An available builder
 is the one that has the necessary code for running this type of test.
 In case the builder you want to run against is not available for testing, you can write it following the next steps.

-To add a new builder to the available builders for acc testing, you'll need to create a new folder under the builder folder
+To add a new builder to the available builders for provisioners acc testing, you'll need to create a new folder under the builder folder
 called `acceptace` and inside you create the `builder_acceptance.go` file and the package should be `<builder>_acc`.
 Like the provisioners, you'll need to create a struct that will
 implement the BuilderAcceptance interface.
 ```go